-Negotiating Debt With Your Credit Card Company
+Negotiating Debt with Your Credit Card Company

 Statistics show that the average person living in the state of Florida today has over $8,000 in credit card debt.
 This debt can quickly become unsustainable with how high-interest rates are.
 Therefore many people are wondering if they can negotiate with their creditors.
 Unfortunately, the answer is only “maybe” since companies differ in how willing they are to negotiate depending on how far behind in payments you’ve fallen.
 Know What Your Goals Are Before you pick up your phone to call the credit card agency Read More +

-Procedure For Debtors Seeking Early Payoff In A Chapter 13 Bankruptcy
+Procedure for Debtors Seeking Early Payoff in A Chapter 13 Bankruptcy

 1. THE CHAPTER 13 BANKRUPTCY MUST AT LEAST BE CONFIRMED BY THE BANKRUPTCY JUDGE AND AN ORDER GRANTING THE CONFIRMATION OF THE CHAPTER 13 PLAN FULLY ADMINISTERED.
 2. A WRITTEN STATEMENT, DATED, SIGNED AND NOTARIZED, BY THE PERSON(S) OR INDIVIDUAL(S) OFFERING TO ASSIST (THE PAYOR).
 THE DEBTOR OR DEBTORS IN AN EFFORT TO PAYOFF THE CHAPTER 13 BANKRUPTCY BEFORE THE EXPIRATION OF THE CHAPTER 13 PLAN.
 THIS LETTER MUST CONTAIN: *PAYOR’S FULL NAME AS STATED ON THEIR SOCIAL SECURITY CARD AND/OR BIRTH CERTIFICATE *THE PAYOR’S Read More +

-Bankruptcy Proof Of Claims For Dummies
+Bankruptcy Proof of Claims for Dummies

 Bankruptcy Rule 3002 governs primarily the deadlines surrounding when a Creditor must file a proof of claim under various Chapters of Bankruptcy.
 A Creditor that does not file a proof of claim, files such claim late, or has its claim disallowed, may find that it will be excluded from any distribution or dividend available through the liquidation of assets in a Chapter 7 Bankruptcy, or the payment to Creditors of monies in a Chapter 13 Bankruptcy.
 DAYS 70 Proof of claim is timely filed within Read More +

-Bankruptcy Treatment Of Private School Expenses
+Bankruptcy Treatment of Private School Expenses

 INTRODUCTION Parents may seek to matriculate their minor children in private schools for various reasons, including religious purposes, lack of confidence in the available public schools, and alternatively, the belief that the available private school offers a better education than the pertinent public school.
 The question in arises, in Bankruptcy, as to whether the debtor may deduct his or her expenses related to the debtor’s child or children’s private school enrollment.
 The ability to deduct such expenses may determine whether the debtor is able to Read More +